 Biography

-His career development was hampered by the wartime closedown of the Football League competitions, but he remained active throughout the hostilities.
-He served the RAF as a physical training instructor and then a parachuting instructor, also completing four parachute combat operations on the European mainland.
-His regular parachuting led to him spending six months in hospital for operations on his knees, prior to joining the Tigers.
-While he was still registered to Middlesbrough, he played many games as a guest for Bolton Wanderers during the war.
-He also assisted Manchester United, playing for the Red Devils in the 1945 League Cup North final.
+During the conflict Cliff remained active – he served the RAF as a physical training instructor and later he became a parachuting instructor, turning from teacher to combatant when he completed four parachute operations on the European mainland during 1944.
+This airborne activity resulted in Cliff spending six months in hospital as he recovered from operations on both knees.
+Chadwick he was still registered to Middlesbrough during the War but he played many games as a guest for Bolton Wanderers and also assisted Manchester United, playing for the Red Devils in the 1945 League Cup North final.
+His final senior appearance for Middlesbrough came in January 1946, an FA Cup tie against Leeds United.

 Details